-If custodians in the school district are only responsible for cleaning, a closer title would be janitor, then initial training in cleaning procedures and expectations are expected.
-Custodians are the first level of eyes-on for the maintenance program.
+If custodians in the school district are only responsible for cleaning, a more accurate job title would be janitor, and initial training in cleaning products, procedures and cleanliness standards would be all that is needed.
+However, custodians are the first level of eyes-on for the maintenance program.
 They need to be trained on inspections and observations and how to initiate a work order based on any conditions requiring maintenance.
 If they are expected to perform some light maintenance, closer to the definition of a custodian, then additional training should be provided.
 For some school districts the additional training is performed by maintenance mechanics.
 A work order is initiated with a new hire for training in mechanical, electrical, or other trade.
 The assigned mechanic performs the training (e.g. filter changing, flushometers, etc.) and the time is recorded.